IBM/security-verify-reactjs-tutorial/README.md

     The application code is provided [here](https://github.com/IBM/security-verify-reactjs-tutorial).

 - Enable and configure verify-sdk for the React application to enable authentication <br/>
 In this tutorial, we demonstrate a strategy to use [verify-sdk](https://docs.verify.ibm.com/verify/docs/verify-sdk) with the React app.
-This configuration would re-direct the request to `Security Verify` for authentication.
+The Verify-SDK is a JavaScript SDK.
+It is used to integrate with IBM Security Verify as it provides the method to obtain identity token, access token and some more.
+This configuration re-directs the request to `Security Verify` for authentication and comes back to React app with a valid token after successful authentication.

 - Adding and configure the application on IBM Security Verify for SSO <br/>
 The application can be deployed anywhere - On-premise or on any Cloud provider.
 We will deploy the application on OpenShift(on IBM Cloud) for this tutorial to demonstrate the procedure.
 The configuration steps would remain the same irrespective of the cloud provider.
 The application will be registered with Security Verify.